-Let me say at the front end that this book is a real winner.
-Michael Reagan has captured the essence of President Reagan’s values, fiscal policy, and tough-minded leadership.
+Michael Reagan has captured the essence of President Reagan’s values, fiscal policy, and tough-minded leadership in his book, The New Reagan Revolution.
 The sub-title should jolt any thinking American – “How Ronald Reagan’s Principles Can Restore America’s Greatness.”
 Clearly, we have drifted far from President Reagan’s vision for America.
 The city of the hill that he so loved has descended into the swamp of relativism and pragmatism that tolerates abortion on demand, celebrates homosexual marriage, and applauds big government and out-of-control spending.

 The author walks readers on a path that traces Reagan from his days as a Democrat to his final days in the White House.
 Readers learn that Reagan was a man of unwavering conviction.
 He believed in a “banner of bold, unmistakable colors, with no pale pastel shades.”
 The author adds, “Every leader who waves a banner of bold colors has plenty of critics.
 If no one is criticizing you, you’re not being bold enough.
 Ronald Reagan never worried about his critics.
 He didn’t care what other people thought of him or said about him or wrote about him.”
 Reagan’s son continues, “Pale pastel people try to straddle both sides of every issue in an attempt to get everyone to like them.
 They try not to be too bold, because they fear offending others or drawing criticism … Ronald Reagan knew he would never please everybody, so he staked out bold positions on the issues – then he proved he was right.”
 This is the kind of leadership that brought the former Soviet Union to its knees.
 This is the kind of bold leadership America needs now – bold, decisive, and unwavering in the face of adversity!